IIEWFL/prog6221-part-1-ST10108243/README.md

 <h2> Nikki Gordhan ST10108243 </h2>
 <h3> The application does the following: </h3>
 <p> The user shall be able to enter the details for a single recipe: </br>
 	a.
-The number of ingredients.
+The number of ingredients.</br>
 	b.
 For each ingredient: the name, quantity, and unit of measurement.
-For example, one tablespoon of sugar.
+For example, one tablespoon of sugar.</br>
 	c.
-The number of steps.
+The number of steps.</br>
 	d.
 For each step: a description of what the user should do. </p>